 But is Canva the only useful graphic editing tool for social media marketers?

-To help you save a bunch of time discovering and researching tools, we’ve shortlisted a handful of Canva alternatives here to help you get started.
+In an effort to save you time researching tools, we’ve shortlisted a handful of Canva alternatives here to help you get started.

 The first Canva alternative on our list is Easil.